-The word ‘Progress’ (Noun) refers to forward or onward movement towards a goal, improvement, or development.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Progress’ correctly in sentences.
+The word ‘Progress’ (noun) refers to forward movement toward a goal, improvement, or development.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘progress’ correctly in sentences.

 Progress Explained in Depth

-A complete and detailed guide to the word ‘Progress’ including meaning, definition, examples, etymology, synonyms, and antonyms.
+A clear, practical guide to the word ‘Progress’—including meaning, definition, examples, etymology, synonyms, and antonyms.

 Meanings of Progress